Air Fryer Poached Eggs

-Learn how to make absolutely perfect, soft, runny Poached Eggs in the Air Fryer in just two simple steps and about 10 minutes!
+Learn how to use your air fryer to make absolutely perfect, soft, runny poached eggs in just two simple steps and about 10 minutes!

 Poaching eggs is a cooking technique that involves gently cooking an egg in simmering water.
 The eggs come out soft and moist with a silky, runny yolk.